 How do I make my novel/book into a nice PDF?
+Using the TeX typesetting language in a fiction novel.

 So you have written a fiction novel you want to make available online.
 You are staring at 300 hundred pages of you deepest thoughts formated 20 different ways in word document that will barely load.